PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 As a third party your link might not be freely available in the long term.
 The company may go bust or start to monetise in ways that make it a little less of a sure bet than an “in house” option.

+## Github

+Github is great for code but you can’t really keep much data in a github repository.
+At time of writing there was a 100Gb limit on repository sizes, and the workflow of pushing and pulling changes to the cloud is not really geared for working with large files.
+Repositories are, by default, publically accessible, so it is easy to expose passwords and private data if you keep project code there.
+Versioning code with github requires a fairly high level of tech-savvy, especially when there are multiple people contributing to, or “forking” the same repository.
+However it is the industry standard for version control of large coding projects.

+If you share research data and code along with a paper it is good practice to to use [Zenodo](https://zenodo.org/) to archive a version of record, of your repository, as otherwise the link you provide will point to a folder that may have changed by the time it is viewed.

 ## Dropbox

 Dropbox is a widely used service for syncing files across machines (and in the Cloud).